Every once in a while, someone likes to declare that the horror genre is dead, and so far, every one of those predictions has been wrong.

 Understated, incredibly claustrophobic (the house is a character itself) and stocked with great performances from Joel Edgerton, Carmen Ejogo, and the rest of the cast, It Comes at Night is as naturalistic as a horror movie gets — and is all the more terrifying for it.

-(Spoilers ahead if you have not seen Split) This was the film we had the toughest time deciding whether or not to include on this list.
+This was the film we had the toughest time deciding whether or not to include on this list.
 Writer/director M. Night Shyamalan gives it the structure, atmosphere and tone of a horror movie, yet it’s clear now that it’s also an origin story for a comic book-style supervillain and a de facto sequel to his Unbreakable.

 But for most of its running time, Split is a harrowing, darkly humorous psychological thriller anchored by an incredible performance from James McAvoy as a man with 24 different personalities in his brain — as well as a monstrous 25th that is about to emerge.